PoojaChandrashekara/mnist-classification/README.md

 ## Project Structure

 - `README.md`: This file provides general information about the project.
-- `mnist_classification.py`: Contains the Python code for building and training the model.
+- `mnist_ann.ipynb`: Contains the Python code for building and training the model.
 - `requirements.txt`: Lists the required Python libraries.
-- (Optional) `data`: Directory to store the MNIST dataset (if not downloaded automatically).
-- (Optional) `models`: Directory to store saved model weights.

 ## Usage